Photon transport and blockade based on non-Markovian interactions between a microring resonator and waveguide: Introduction

 Moreover, non-Markovian quantum photonics can arise in systems where there are multiple microring resonators coupled to a waveguide or single microring resonator coupled to a waveguide at different points, due to the transmission delays of photons in the waveguide~\cite{banic2024integrated}.
-For example, a microring resonator can be coupled to a waveguide via multi-point coupling, which contrasts with the traditional single-point coupling configuration~\cite{li2020photon}.
-For another case, one resonator can be coupled to a waveguide at two distinct points, then the photons transmitted between two coupled points can construct a coherent feedback channel~\cite{OEinputOutput}.
-In these non-Markovian networks based on resonator-waveguide interactions, the photon transmission delay in the waveguide can influence the resonator dynamics~\cite{TwoSMwaveguideTwoCav}, as well as the photon transport properties in the waveguide~\cite{fan2010input,SmatrixCal,xu2015input}.
+For example, when one resonator is coupled to a waveguide at two distinct points, the photons transmitted between two coupled points can construct a coherent feedback channel~\cite{OEinputOutput,zhou2007electrically,wang2016dynamicsSR}.
+In such non-Markovian networks, the two-point coupling between the waveguide and resonator is influenced by different photonic modes in the waveguide.
+For each single mode, the phase-modulated interactions between the resonator and waveguide is similar to the Markovian interactions between a resonator and environment~\cite{TwoSMwaveguideTwoCav}.
+In Markovian quantum systems, especially for the circumstance with more than one photon, a most precise approach to analyze the photon transportation and blockade is calculating the scattering matrices~\cite{fan2010input,SmatrixCal,xu2015input}.
+However, this approach has not be generalized to non-Markovian quantum networks with more than one coupling points between the resonator and waveguide.